 When you’re ready to remodel but just don’t have enough cash to get started, there’s no need to put your dream renovations on hold.
 Financial institutions offer a range of financing plans, including home equity loans and personal home improvement loans and lines of credit.

 Home Equity Loans allow you to put the money you’ve already paid on your home to work for you in making improvements.
 You put your house up as collateral to secure the loan, which lowers your credit union’s risk and results in your getting a low rate of interest.
-Home equity loans also generally have the advantage of being tax-deductible, so you can deduct the interest that you pay from your federal taxes.
-At the same time, if you fail to make the payments on the loan, you run the risk of foreclosure.

 The combination of solid planning and affordable financing is your ticket to the very best of both worlds: a home you and your family will love today and the satisfaction of knowing you’ve got a nice return on your investment coming in the future.